Extended-Thunder/send-later/index.md

 messages right away.
 For example, you might catch up on work late at night, but letting your clients know that might give them the incorrect impression that you don't mind if they call you at god-awful hours :-).

-With Send Later and userChromeJS, we can make that happen.
+Most cases like this can be handled with [dynamic scheduling functions](#dynamic), but if you need to do something even more complex, then userChromeJS can help.
 The userChromeJS add-on allows you to add arbitrary JavaScript code and functions to your Thunderbird installation.
 Here's how you do that:

 1. Install the [userChromeJS add-on](http://userchromejs.mozdev.org/).
-2. Find the userChrome.js file created by userChromeJS.
-It will be in the "chrome" subfolder of your
+2. Find the `userChrome.js` file created by userChromeJS.
+It will be in the "`chrome`" subfolder of your
     [Thunderbird profile folder](http://kb.mozillazine.org/Profile_folder_-_Thunderbird).
-3. Using your favorite text editor, add the code you want to userChrome.js, then exit from and restart Thunderbird.
+3. Using your favorite text editor, add the code you want to `userChrome.js`, then exit from and restart Thunderbird.

-Here's an example of code you can put in userChrome.js to solve the problem above, i.e., you want the "Send" button to do "Send Later" after
+Here's an example of code you can put in `userChrome.js` to solve the problem above, i.e., you want the "Send" button to do "Send Later" after
 hours: